Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 Compose Multiplatform Media Player is a powerful media player library designed for Compose Multiplatform projects.
 It enables seamless video player, reels viewing, audio playing, YouTube video integration, video preview thumbnails and HLS m3u8 support on iOS, Android, and Desktop platforms.
 The library offers extensive customization options for various controls, making it flexible for different types of media applications.

 ![Blog-banner-02 5](./assets/git_banner4.jpg)

+## 🎉 What's New in Version 1.0.35
+* 🔄 **Seamless Resume:** Videos now automatically resume from the last saved position, ensuring a smooth viewing experience.
+* 🎯 **Smart Saving Logic:** Playback position is saved intelligently based on video length, optimizing for movies, short clips, and everything in between.
+* ▶️ **Auto-Play Next Reel:** Automatically plays the next reel when the current one ends for a continuous viewing experience.

 ## ✨ Features
 **Cross-Platform Compatibility:** Works seamlessly on iOS, Android, and Desktop platforms within Compose Multiplatform projects.